Getting Halal Certificate

 Cosmetic Products Registration in Indonesia

-The Bodies Issuing Halal Certificate in Indonesia
+The Bodies Issuing Halal Certificates in Indonesia

 Approved Foreign Halal Certification in Indonesia

-Muslims (from pixabay) - CekindoIndonesia also approves Halal Certification from 25 Halal Certifier Bodies from 44 countries worldwide.
-The certification is valid only for products that produce in the country where issuing the approved halal certification.
-The exception is for products that make in Europe, which can take halal certificate by any approved halal certification bodies across European countries.
+Indonesia also approves Halal Certification from 25 Halal Certifier Bodies from 44 countries worldwide.
+The certification is valid only for products that are produced in the country where the approved halal certification is.
+The exception is for products that are made in Europe, which can take a halal certificate from any approved halal certification bodies across European countries.

 Halal Certification Standard in Indonesia